What is Qualitative Analysis?

-Some of the most commonly occurring elements in organic compounds are carbon, hydrogen, sulphur, nitrogen and halogen elements.
+Some of the most commonly occurring elements in organic compounds are carbon, hydrogen, sulfur, nitrogen and halogen elements.
 Detection of these elements can be done through qualitative analysis, as there is no direct method for the detection of oxygen.

 The identification and analysis of unknown organic compounds make a very important aspect of experimental organic chemistry.
 A systematic approach based on the scheme helps in fetching good results as there is no definite set of procedures which can be applied for all.

-Analysis of Elements present in the compound can be performed with the help of various methods.
+Analysis of Elements: Analysis of Elements present in the compound can be performed with the help of various methods.

 Solubility Tests: The test is performed using various reagents such as dil.
 HCl, dil.
 NaOH, sodium bicarbonate and hot or cold water.
 Useful information can be obtained by observing the compound’s solubility.